 The leave campaign seems to be focusing on immigration as an argument for not being in the EU.
-I guess that if Britain leaves the EU that it could effectively close its borders to migrants from anywhere, EU or otherwise and that sounds on the surface quite a seductive idea – British jobs for British people.
+If Britain leaves the EU that it could effectively close its borders to migrants from anywhere, EU or otherwise.
+That sounds on the surface quite a seductive idea – British jobs for British people.
 A closed system for a closed country.

-Its not so much finding justification for immigration but to say that it’s not the burden on the state that its made out to be.
+Immigration is not the burden on the state that it is made out to be.
 Immigrants are said to be a drain on resources, in particular on the NHS, but that doesn’t sound right.
-Why should immigrants be any more of a drain than anyone else.
+Why should immigrants be any more of a drain on the system than anyone else?
 If they work, they pay tax and therefore fund the NHS.

 Immigrants are said to take away jobs from local people.
-It seems to be a common myth that immigrants are willing to do low-paid jobs and thus bring down average wage prices.
-This sounds bad for other working people – but would other working people want to do those jobs even if the pay was greater?
-And why are they not willing to do those jobs today?
+It seems to be a common myth that immigrants are willing to do low-paid jobs and thus bring down average wages.

 Why do people with a low standard of living on unemployment benefit prefer to stay at home?
 What happened to the work ethic – going out to earn a living rather than getting free money.
-It’s a moral choice: even if the money is the same – to prefer to earn it than get given it for free.
+It’s a moral choice to prefer earning rather than get it for free.

 The burden on the state is not therefore from working immigrants but the people who claim unemployment benefit when they should be working.

-What indeed are these low wages?
-Surely not employers paying under the minimum wage?
+Surely employers are not paying under the minimum wage?
 And those employers don’t complain if they find people willing to work, nor do the customers who benefit from lower costs.

 What would happen if immigrants did not do those jobs?
 Would they get done?
-Or if so at higher wages therefore costing customers more.
-Immigrants are seen in Germany as an economic benefit.
+Or if so at higher wages, therefore, costing customers more.
+Immigrants are considered to be an economic benefit in Germany.

-Immigration improves our cuisine – look at how British food has improved over the last 40 years – we have been able to integrate great cuisine from abroad and vastly improved the content, variety and interest value of our diets.
+Immigration improves our cuisine – look at how British food has improved over the last 40 years – we have integrated great cuisine from all over the world and vastly improved the content, variety and interest value of our diets.

 What about the social motivation for immigration?
 Not all immigration is for economic reasons: many immigrants are due to war; refugees coming to a host country.
 How can we refuse these people who are fleeing misery?